Gaël

-Gaël (Gallo: Gaèu) is a commune in the Ille-et-Vilaine department in Brittany in northwestern France.
+Gaël (Gallo: Gaèu, Breton: Gwazel) is a commune in the Ille-et-Vilaine department in Brittany in northwestern France.

 It lies southwest of Rennes between Saint-Méen-le-Grand and Mauron.
 In the 18th century, a fair was held twice a year in August and October.

 Toponymy

 Old versions of the place-name include Guadel in 799, Wadel in 816, Vadel in 851, Wael in 1096, Gael as soon as 1112.